How Close Can a Fire Pit Be to a House? Common Mistakes to Avoid

 Fix:

-• Maintain at least 20 feet of vertical clearance above your fire pit.
+• Ensure there is a minimum of 20 feet of vertical space above your fire pit.

 5. Failing to Consider Wind Conditions